mtitinger/zz_doc/01_development_methods/yocto.md

 * tmwscl* ar ethe Triangle Microworks libraries in 2004 (iec101) and 2008 (iec104) versions
 * tlgate-agn is a common library, for things ike logs, and parsing the config
 * tlgate-iec10* is the public library, for client apps that are launched by tlgate-app.
 Those client apps implement modbus masters or slaves.
+* sisgateway is recipe name, to build the sisgateway application in repo appgateway
+* web-cgi is the recipe to build the cgi-bin applets, and deploy the www contents for the http server (lighttpd)

 ## The am64xx-tlgate MACHINE

 The machine used for the project is "forked" from am64xx-evm.
 Both MACHINEs can be built, one should:

+* build with `MACHINE=am64xx-tlgate` for running on the *tlgate board* a.k.a RUN1 and later RUN2.
 * build with `MACHINE=am64xx-evm` for running on the *evaluation board*
-* build with `MACHINE=am64xx-tlgate` for running on the *tlgate board* a.k.a RUN1 and later RUN2.

 Since the device tree for tlgate has no support for sd-card, you won't be able to boot the tlgate software on the evaluation board.

 You can switch machines in conf/local.conf, any time: some parts of the build are common, some are specific.
 In any case, you will get build artifacts either in

-* `build/arago-tmp-external-arm-glibc/deploy/images/am64xx-evm`		for devkit flashing procedure, is dd'ing to and external SDCard.
-* `build/arago-tmp-external-arm-glibc/deploy/images/am64xx-tlgate`	for RUNx (flashing procedure To Be Documented)
+`build/arago-tmp-external-arm-glibc/deploy/images/am64xx-tlgate`	for RUNx, see [DFU flashing procedure](../10_production_methods/SEPASSRFNT-61-DFU-flashing.md)

 ### The need for overrides for u-boot and ti-sci-fw
 We have .bbappend files for those recipes, which are just copy-pasted from the TI recipes in order to provide the variables and functions with the proper machine override (i.e. the _am64xx-tlgate suffix).